 Alexandria Housing Authority

-Alexandria Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of August 9th, 2020, Alexandria Housing Authority has 1 waiting lists that are open now or opening soon.
+Alexandria Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of January 18th, 2021, Alexandria Housing Authority has 1 waiting lists that are open now or opening soon.

 Alexandria Housing Authority serves Alexandria.

 Holiday Alert: Housing Authority offices may be closed on January 18, 2021, in observance of Martin Luther King Jr. Day.

 Due to the coronavirus disease (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, contact the housing authority directly.
 Due to a high volume of calls and modified office hours in most areas, it may take days or weeks to get a response.